 The keys to feeding a toddler a healthy diet are patience and persistence.

-The basic idea is to offer them healthy food at regular intervals throughout the day.
+The basic idea is to offer toddlers healthy food at regular intervals throughout the day.
 You can create a meal routine that fits into your daily routine.
 An example would be breakfast, snack, lunch, snack, dinner.

 At each of these times, you offer them healthy food.
 If they want to eat, they eat.
 If they don’t want to eat, that’s fine.
 A little bit of hunger isn’t a bad thing, and the next healthy eating opportunity is only a few hours away.